 Montana Grazing Lands Education and Demonstration Project Funding Available

-The Montana Grazing Lands Conservation Initiative (GLCI) is accepting applications for mini-grants and demonstration projects.
+The Montana Grazing Lands Conservation Initiative (GLCI) is accepting applications for mini-grants and demonstration projects for 2019.

 The mini-grants will provide funding for educational events throughout the year and support partners and organizations with an interest in the conservation, education, and awareness of grazing lands and natural resources in Montana.

-Limit mini-grant funding requests to a minimum of $50 and a maximum of $1,000.
+Mini-grant funding requests are limited to a minimum of $50 and a maximum of $1,000.
 There is no application deadline.
 Submissions will be considered year-round by the Montana GLCI steering committee.

 “The GLCI mini-grants and demonstration projects help organizations to both test and implement advanced resource solutions, as well as educate Montanans young and old about those advancements and the value of our grazing lands,” said Kirt Walstad, Montana GLCI co-coordinator.

-Demonstration project applications are due February 16, 2018.
-The current focus is on innovative projects addressing grazing management, soil and rangeland health, concentrated animal feeding operations/animal feeding operations, or noxious weeds on private Montana grazing lands.
+Demonstration project applications are due February 18, 2019.
+The current focus is on innovative projects addressing grazing management, soil, and rangeland health, concentrated animal feeding operations/animal feeding operations, and noxious weeds on private Montana grazing lands.

 Applications will be accepted from groups of individuals, non-governmental organizations, and state or local units of government.
 The Montana GLCI steering committee places special emphasis on cooperative efforts working with partners.
 Individual projects will be considered only if the project provides broad-scale, community-wide impacts and education.

-Projects must be initiated in 2018.
+Projects must be initiated in 2019.
 Funding will be allocated on an annual basis, which is dependent upon the yearly Montana GLCI budget allocation.
 Application submission does not guarantee project funding will be available.
-All applicants must show a one-to-one match for project cost.
+All applicants must show a one-to-one match for project costs.